 All Homemade pizza dough includes 4 basic ingredients: flour, yeast, salt, and water.
 However, there are very good pizza-science reasons (outlined below) as to why you should also add extra virgin olive oil (or even vegetable oil) and sugar to your dough.

-- Yeast: I use SAF Instant Yeast and Red Star Instant Yeast.
-These are high-quality yeasts (SAF Instant is what we used in the commercial restaurant kitchen I worked in and is the preferred yeast in commercial kitchens around the world).
-With instant yeast, you don’t have to bloom it first in warm water (which is a 10-minute time-saver).
-Instead, it’s added directly to the flour.
-You’ll need 2 teaspoons (or just 1/4 teaspoon less than one packet of yeast) for this pizza dough.
+With instant yeast, you don't have to bloom it first in warm water (which is a 10-minute time-saver).
+Instead, it's added directly to the flour.
+You'll need 2 teaspoons (or just ¼ teaspoon less than one packet of yeast) for this pizza dough).

-- Flour: 00 Italian flour with 11 to 11.5% protein (or in a pinch substitute King Arhur’s unbleached all-purpose flour with 11.7% protein).
-High-quality flour means a better pizza crust.
+Flour: 00 Italian flour with 11 to 11.5% protein (or in a pinch substitute King Arthur's unbleached all-purpose flour with 11.7% protein).
+High-quality flour equals a better pizza crust.

-- Salt: Every good pizza dough contains salt because, without it, it won’t taste good.
+Salt: Every good pizza dough contains salt because, without it, it just won't taste great.
 That said, if you need to make a low-sodium pizza you can simply use less salt than this recipe calls for.
-In fact, I did this for my Mom so I know it’s still delicious!
-FYI, I’ve used Diamond Crystal Kosher Salt in this recipe.
+In fact, I did this for my Mom so I know it's still delicious!
+FYI, I've used Diamond Crystal Kosher Salt in this recipe.

 What is Dough Point and Why It Matters